 CSHBC recommends that registrants follow this protocol for approximately two weeks, from March 19, 2020 until April 1, 2020, at which time they should re-evaluate the situation.
 CSHBC will also issue an update before April 1, 2020.

 The College recommends that RAUDs, RHIPs, and RSLPs who work in public health clinics, hospitals, health agencies, long-term care facilities, school districts, and other public sector settings conduct a risk assessment and follow the direction of their employers and public health officials.

 Further to the above recommendations, registrants may consider offering “virtual care”, when and where appropriate and according to client ability and needs.
 CSHBC’s Virtual Care standard of practice defines virtual care as “the provision of health care services at a distance, using information and digital communications technologies and processes.”
 Registrants providing virtual care must adhere to specific standards outlined in the Virtual Care standard of practice (PDF) and the Registrant Code of Ethics (PDF).
-Also see the Notice to the Profession on Providing Virtual Care during COVID-19 Pandemic.
+Also see the Notice to the Professions on Providing Virtual Care during the COVID-19 Pandemic.

 Registrants should assess what services can be provided by virtual care.
 This may include, but not be limited to, phone or video consults with parents, video or phone therapy sessions with clients directly, reviewing written homework or videos submitted to clinicians for feedback and guidance, and some hearing testing/screening that may be amenable to virtual care.

 Registrants must also ensure that any delegation of services to communication health assistants/non-registrants complies with Part 12 of the CSHBC Bylaws and the Standard of Practice on Communication Health Assistants (Delegation & Assignment) (PDF).